Table of contents

 There is also strong stakeholder involvement via the Board of Directors of the HRDA, which includes representatives from ministries, and employer and trade union associations.

 The target audience for skills intelligence consists of policymakers, public and private organisations, training providers, jobseekers, employees, and employers who are able to access information online.
 Skills intelligence is distributed by the HRDA, MoEC, MLWSI, and the Cyprus Youth Board (Οργανισμός Νεολαίας Κύπρου).

-Please cite this document as: Skills Panorama (2017), Skills anticipation in Cyprus.
-Analytical highlights series.
-Available at http://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-cyprus
+Please cite this document as: Cedefop (2017), Skills anticipation in Cyprus.
+Skills Panorama Analytical Highlights. https://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-cyprus

 Overview of the Cypriot approach

 Cyprus has long experience of providing forecasts of skills needs.
 Skills anticipation activities in Cyprus include:

 - Analysis of long term employment trends and forecasting;

 - Annual research studies on the identification of employment and training needs with the involvement of the social partners; and